-Some decades later, Rosenblatt was a highly respected accountant and comptroller in Tel Aviv.
-But when he first came to the country, he was employed in the moshavot of the Galilee area as a farm hand and security guard for the Hashomer organization.
+Many years later, Rosenblatt was a highly respected accountant and comptroller in Tel Aviv.
+But when he first came to the country, he was employed by the moshavot of the Galilee area as a farmhand and security guard for the Hashomer organization.

 A high point in the short history of Poriah took place one November evening in 1913.
 Many of the pioneers present, including Rosenblatt, cherished the memory of that wonderful winter night, when the young secular pioneers sang and danced with the Chief Rabbi of Jaffa.

 The pioneers of Poriah heard that Rav Kook was leading a rabbinical delegation to visit the remote Jewish settlements in the northern part of the country.
-When they learned that the delegation was close by, they sent two representatives — on the Sabbath! — to invite the rabbis to visit their community.
-Since Poriah was beyond the Sabbath limits, and thus it would have been forbidden for them to return to Poriah, even on foot, Rav Kook did not provide an immediate answer.
-He wanted to prevent any further Sabbath desecration.
-Instead, he told the Poriah pioneers that if they waited until the Sabbath was over, he would give them his response.
-After reciting the Havdalah prayer at the end of the Sabbath, Rav Kook agreed to visit the following evening.
+When they learned that the delegation was close by, they sent two representatives — on Shabbat! — to invite the rabbis to visit their community.